zoclhas/zoclhas-v5/README.md

     NEXT_PUBLIC_EMAIL_PUBLIC_KEY =
     ```

-    - Get the values related to from EmailJS
+    - Get the email values related from [EmailJS](https://www.emailjs.com/)
     - Upload it when hosting the site.

 ## Publishing the site